 We ask that you include your name by 12:00 for any dog for which you want to be considered.

-No, you can sign up for a dog if your application is still in process; however, the only adoptions that are finalized that day are for people who already have approved applications on file.
+No, you can sign up for a dog if your application is still in process; however, the only adoptions that are finalized that day are for people who already have approved applications on file and meet other criteria.

 Yes, although we recommend that you only put your name down for those dogs you are seriously interested in.
 If you want to note which dog is your first choice, we will try to take that into consideration when making our matching decisions.

 Definitely not.
 The order in which the prospective adopters’ names are listed has no bearing on the matching decision.
 Those decisions are based on which family or individual adopter best meets the needs of each dog.

 At 12:00, our Adoption Team will begin reviewing the sign-up sheets and identifying any prospective matches.
 This involves reviewing the application information on file, discussing any pertinent interaction observed between dogs and prospective adopters, and looking at the specific needs of each dog.
-Our Adoption Manager (or her designee) may want to talk with you in order to clarify information or discuss some aspect of the dog’s care and behavior.
+Our Adoption Manager (or their designee) may want to talk with you in order to clarify information or discuss some aspect of the dog’s care and behavior.

 We may be able to let you know your status that day — it will depend on how many applicants have signed up, the dog’s characteristics (for example, some dogs may have health or training needs that warrant more extensive discussion), and/or whether there are other family members who also need to meet the potential adoptee.